sikdarsaurav10/UserManagmentSystem/README.md

 Running the Project:
 1. Navigate to the driver app directory:
-        1. cd userManagementSystem
+  i. cd userManagementSystem
-        2. cd user_management_system
+  ii. cd user_management_system

 3. After installing the dependencies, migrate the database using the following command:( if the sqlite db does not have the table, by default it is already present )
         1. python3 manage.py makemigrations